alliedvision/gst-vmbsrc/EXAMPLES.md

 ```

 - `vmbsrc camera=DEV_000F315B91E2`: uses the `vmbsrc` element to grab camera frames from the Vimba X
   compatible camera with the given ID.
-For more information on the functionality of `vmbsrc` see the
+For more information on the functionality of `vmbsrc`, see
-  README
+  the README
 - `video/x-raw,format=RGB`: a gst capsfilter element that limits the available data formats to `RGB`
   to ensure color images for the resulting video stream.
-Without this the pipeline may negotiate
+Without this, the pipeline may negotiate
   grayscale images
 - `videorate ! video/x-raw,framerate=30/1`: `vmbsrc` provides image data in a variable framerate
   (due to effects like possible hardware triggers or frame jitter).
 Because `avi` files only support